Pictures for Pleasure

 Pictures for Pleasure is the first studio album released by singer/guitarist Charlie Sexton in 1985.
-The album was the first solo effort by the then 16-year-old musician who had already secured a reputation as a skilled guitarist.
+The album was the first solo effort by the then 16-year-old Austin-based musician, who had already secured a reputation as a skilled guitarist.

-Pictures for Pleasure can best be described as a combination between Sexton's blues rock roots and the more commercially acceptable new wave genre.
+Pictures for Pleasure combines Sexton's blues rock roots and the more commercially acceptable new wave genre.
 The album produced the Billboard Hot 100 #17 hit "Beat's So Lonely".

-The song was featured in the John Hughes film Some Kind of Wonderful.
+A poster reproducing the album cover appears on the wall of Ferris Bueller's bedroom in the 1986 John Hughes film Ferris Bueller's Day Off.
+The song "Beat's So Lonely" was featured in the 1987 film Some Kind of Wonderful, which was written and produced by Hughes.

-Reception
+Critical reception

 Cash Box magazine said "With a rich and roaring vocal typical of Forsey's production, as well as some stinging guitar leads, Charlie Sexton is definitely a musician/performer to be reckoned with.
 Though still in his teens, the sound is fully mature and Sexton is primed for teen star status."